 When to go, by season and festival overlay

 Best months for a family trip are November through February.
 Cool dry weather (25 to 30 Celsius), low humidity, low rain risk, and the cleanest air across the country.
-March through May is hot season, with temperatures up to 40 Celsius and the Chiang Mai burn-off smog that turns the north grey in late February to mid-April.
+March through May is hot season, with temperatures up to 40 Celsius and the Chiang Mai crop burning smog that turns the north grey in late February to mid-April.
 June through October is monsoon season, which actually looks different on the two coasts.

 The Andaman coast (Phuket, Krabi, Phi Phi, Lanta) sees the worst rain May through October.
 The Gulf side (Koh Samui, Koh Phangan, Koh Tao, Hua Hin) is opposite, with the wetter months running roughly October to December.
 Crossing the Gulf to Samui in late October is a real consideration.